-Poppy seeds payasam is a delicious yet nutritious dessert popular in Karnataka & Andhra Pradesh.
-Earlier I had been using poppy seeds scantily as a thickening agent along with coconut.
-But when I started to use them profusely for making payasam, the flavor became so conspicuous that I could notice the nutty flavor similar to sesame seeds & the sweetness close to peanuts.
+Poppy seeds payasam is a delicious and nutritious dessert popular in Karnataka & Andhra Pradesh.
+Earlier I had been using poppy seeds scantily as a thickening agent along with coconut, so I could not identify the flavors in these seeds.
+But when I started to use them in larger quantity while making payasam, the flavor became so conspicuous that I could notice its nutty flavor similar to sesame seeds and also its sweetness as that of peanuts.

-This observation roused my curiosity to compare their nutrients with one another and eventually I was amazed at their nutrients data shown below.
+This observation aroused my curiosity to compare the nutrients of poppy seeds with sesame seeds & peanuts and I was amazed at their nutrients’ data shown below.
 It is needless to say that these unpopular poppy seeds are as nourishing as the most sought-after sesame seeds & peanuts.
-Ayurveda recommends to take poppy seeds payasam to treat insomnia and I personally find this very effective for sound sleep.
-Apparently we can enjoy the benefits of highly nutritious poppy seeds to the fullest by taking this delicious payasam.
+Apparently we can enjoy the benefits of highly nutritious poppy seeds to the fullest by taking delicious poppy seeds payasam.
+Ayurveda also recommends to take poppy seeds payasam to treat insomnia and I personally find this very effective for sound sleep.

 Poppy seeds are harvested as a by-product of opium poppy cultivation for opium legally used by the pharmaceutical industry.
-Essentially poppy seeds contain very low level of opiates with negligible effects and hence these are completely safe to include in our food.
-But it is preferred to avoid taking food made of poppy seeds before undergoing medical exams, usually required for immigration or for participating in international sports events, as a precautionary measure.
+Basically poppy seeds contain very low level of opiates with negligible effects and hence completely safe to include them in our diet.
+But it is advised to avoid taking foods made of poppy seeds before undergoing medical exams, usually required for immigration or for participating in international sports events, as a precautionary measure.

-Traditional poppy seeds payasam recipe calls for coconut, cow’s milk & sugar, but I replaced them with moong dal, coconut milk and jaggery respectively to enrich with more protein & iron.
-Now the recipe for khasa khasa payasam to enjoy in this festive season:
+Traditional poppy seeds payasam recipe calls for coconut, cow’s milk & sugar, but I replaced them with moong dal, coconut milk and jaggery respectively to enrich this payasam with protein & iron.
+Now the recipe for khasa khasa payasam that can be relished in this festive season:

 Time taken: 15 min.